About your horse’s dapples – if they are in there

 - Then Dr. Clair gets down to business confirming that a healthy coat is necessary for dapples, and we get a healthy coat on our horses because of balanced trace minerals and omega-3 fatty acids.

 The bottom line is that dapples are not “in” every horse.
-When we have the best nutrition, exercise, and grooming programs, the dapples appear.
+The dapples appear when we have the best nutrition, exercise, and grooming programs.

 What has been your experience with dapples?